SogoHlopec/SogoHlopec/README.md

 - **December 2024 - Present...
 Self-employed/freelance Fullstack web-developer**
 Website development on CMS ModX Revolution, integration with Laximo autocatalog.
 - **September 2023 - December 2024 Realist.by Fullstack web-developer**
-Remote work as a sole developer in a team of up to 4 people, development/amendments of websites on CMS ModX Revolution, WordPress.
+Remote work as a sole developer in a team of up to 4 people, development of websites on CMS ModX Revolution, WordPress, creation of data parsers and integration with various APIs.
 - **September 2024 - December 2024 RSS student (Node.js course)**
 - **May 2022 - August 2023 RSS student (Frontend course)**
 - **October 2021 - September 2023 Self-study programming (Frontend)**